Project Estimation

 Stage 2 – Creating Helping Diagrams

-In case we receive the specification from the customer or get answered our questions on project requirements, or have more detailed description of projects stages, we can then build more accurate Mind diagram (pic.3) with all interconnections that will help us create a Gantt diagram of the project.
+In case we receive the specification from the customer or get answers to our questions on the project requirements, or have a more detailed description of the project's stages, we can then build a more accurate Mind diagram (pic.3) with all interconnections that will help us create a Gantt diagram of the project.

-The Gantt diagram shows not only project tasks and their relations, but also time supposed to complete them.
-To build a Gantt diagram we usually use estimation on the analogy, because the mathematical models in case of project estimation are as a rule irrelevant or impossible.
-For convenience, we make a decomposition of each task, obtain interim estimations, take account of risks, and hence have more precise Mind diagram.
-However, this technique has a limitation – it is badly applicable for new industries.
+The Gantt diagram shows not only project tasks and their relations but also the time supposed to complete them.
+To build a Gantt diagram we usually use estimation on the analogy, because the mathematical models in the case of project estimation are as a rule irrelevant or impossible.
+For convenience, we make a decomposition of each task, obtain interim estimations, take account of risks, and hence have a more precise Mind diagram.
+However, this technique has a limitation – it is badly applicable to new industries.

 Picture 3 – Gantt Diagram